Chain Conditions for Etale Groupoid Algebras: Results on Generalized Chain Conditions

 and $eR$ is a right noetherian (artinian) $R$-module if and only if $e R_\alpha$ is a right noetherian (artinian) $R_\alpha$-module.

 Now we see from \eqref{eq:1046}, \eqref{eq:1047}, \eqref{eq:1048}, \eqref{eq:1063} and \eqref{eq:1064} that

-and by Proposition \ref{prop1}, $R$ is categorically left (right) noetherian (artinian). \end{proof} For an arbitrary ring $S$, not necessarily unital, we define $M_J(S)$ to be the ring of $J \times J$ matrices with entries in $S$ and only finitely many non-zero entries and $C_{J,p}(S)$ ($R_{J,p}(S)$) to be the set of $J \times J$ matrices with entries from $S$, only finitely many non-zero entries in column (row) $p$ and zero in all other columns (rows).
+and by Proposition \ref{prop1}, $R$ is categorically left (right) noetherian (artinian). \end{proof} \begin{Rmk} As we will continue to make use of the following, we point out to the reader that \eqref{eq:1049} and \eqref{eq:1050} do not depend on the condition of the ring having enough idempotents.
+This is, in fact, the rule for multiplication between ring elements when the ring has a bimodule decomposition into 2-sided ideals. \end{Rmk} For an arbitrary ring $S$, not necessarily unital, we define $M_J(S)$ to be the ring of $J \times J$ matrices with entries in $S$ and only finitely many non-zero entries and $C_{J,p}(S)$ ($R_{J,p}(S)$) to be the set of $J \times J$ matrices with entries from $S$, only finitely many non-zero entries in column (row) $p$ and zero in all other columns (rows).

 When $S$ is a unital ring, we have the standard matrix units $ \{ E_{i,j} \}_{i,j, \in J}$ with $1_S$ in entry $i,j$ and $0$ elsewhere,

 and

 \begin{Lemma} Let $S$ be a unital ring, when $C_{J,p}(S)$ is viewed as a left $M_J(S)$-module, then any left $M_J(S)$-submodule $N \subseteq C_{J,p}(S)$ has the form $C_{J,p}(\mathfrak{A})$ for a uniquely determined left ideal $\mathfrak{A}$ of $S$.
 In particular, there is an inclusion-preserving bijection between the left $M_J(S)$-submodules of $C_{J,p}(S)$ and the left ideals of $S$.
 The dual result holds for $R_{J,p}(S)$. \end{Lemma} \begin{proof} This proof is similar to Theorem 3.1 in \cite{LamBook}.
 Clearly, if $\mathfrak{A}$ is a left ideal of $S$, then $C_{J,p}(\mathfrak{A})$ is a left $M_J(S)$-module.
 Whenever $\mathfrak{A}$ and $\mathfrak{B}$ are left ideals of $R$, it is clear that $\mathfrak{A} \subseteq \mathfrak{B}$ if and only if $C_{J,p}(\mathfrak{A}) \subseteq C_{J,p}(\mathfrak{B})$.